Ana Bárbara: Return to recording and Fonovisa departure

 Several compilation albums and DVDs were released during her time off, such as Una Mujer, Un Sueño and Para Ti, Mi Historia.
 Compilation albums featuring peers such as Alicia Villarreal, Jennifer Pena, and Selena, were also released by record label Fonovisa.
-After taking nearly five years off from recording, Ana Bárbara remained a favorite in the music industry.
+After taking nearly five years off from recording, Ana Bárbara remained a favourite in the music industry.
 AllMusic.com said: "She has not only dominated the Grupero movement, but Ana Bárbara is one of the driving forces behind the Grupero-style realization."
 During the pre-planning and creative realization of album Rompiendo Cadenas, she began to deviate from her Grupero beginnings and slowly traversed into Latin Pop.
 This musical change became evident in the fall of 2009 with the release of Rompiendo Cadenas; an uptempo Urban/Pop track, produced by Dominican duo Luny Tunes featuring Reggaeton duo Dyland & Lenny.
 The music video for Rompiendo Cadenas was filmed in La Habana, Cuba and quickly reached over four million views on YouTube.
-Rompiendo Cadenas debuted at number 39 on Billboards Latin Pop Songs on November 12, 2009.
+Rompiendo Cadenas debuted at number 39 on Billboards Latin Pop Songs on 12 November 2009.
 Two alternate versions of the song "Rompiendo Cadenas" premiered on iTunes, one in banda and another in acoustic.
 Bárbara introduced her Latin pop album Rompiendo Cadenas in January 2010.
 During its press conference, she described the departure with label Fonovisa Records.
 Not only did the album Rompiendo Cadenas reveal a completely different genre, but she was also sole songwriter of the 10-track album, a challenge she had never experimented with.
 Furthermore, Fonovisa Records request to reconsider and change the music style or terminate the contract.
 Ana Bárbara left Fonovisa after increasing problems and immediately launched Rompiendo Cadenas on her own record label AB Productions / (Lo Busqué Productions).